Code of Conduct

 - Possession or use of alcohol by minors is prohibited.
 Possession or use of alcohol by legal-aged drinkers is restricted as outlined in the University Alcohol Policy.

-- Violation of established health and safety procedures is prohibited.
+- Violations of conventional health and safety standards are prohibited.

 - Setting fires, initiating false fire alarms, tampering with fire safety or fire fighting equipment, or failure to adhere to fire evacuation procedures are prohibited.